Baptistemontan/leptos_i18n/README.md

 This is a feature as this code is not "necessary" and could slow compile times, advice is to enable it for debug builds but disable it for release builds.

+The `show_keys_only` feature makes every translations to only display it's corresponding key, this is usefull to track untranslated strings in you application.

 The `suppress_key_warnings` feature remove the warning emission of the `load_locales!()` macro when some keys are missing or ignored.

 The `json_files` feature tell the macro to expect JSON files for the locales, enabled by default